daveoncode/django-easy-currencies/README.md

       'django_easy_currencies',
    )
    ```

+2. Get an app key from [openexchangerates.org](https://openexchangerates.org) (you don't need to pay, the basic free account will be enough)

 3. Configure the app by providing your app id and the currencies you want to use like this: